labdaddy/linux/distro-agnostic/ssh-1.md

 **Securing the key on the remote machine**
 - login to the remote machine and ls -a on the directory you chose to scp the public key into.
 - The id_rsa.pub file should be listed along with the .ssh directory
-- Then, to secure this you want to make the root user the only one who has any rights to this file with: `chmod 700 .ssh`
+- Then, to secure this you want to make the root user the only one who has any rights to this file with: `chmod -R 700 .ssh`